olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 Multiple GPUs per MPI rank
 """"""""""""""""""""""""""

-As mentioned previously, all GPUs are accessible by all MPI ranks by default, so it is possible to *programatically* map any combination of MPI ranks to GPUs.
+As mentioned previously, all GPUs are accessible by all MPI ranks by default, so it is possible to *programatically* map any combination of GPUs to MPI ranks.
+It should be noted however that Cray MPICH does not support GPU-aware MPI for multiple GPUs per rank, so this binding is not suggested.

 ..
     However, there is currently no way to use Slurm to map multiple GPUs to a single MPI rank.
 If this functionality is needed for an application, please submit a ticket by emailing help@olcf.ornl.gov.